loginom/loginom-help-en-omegat/data/scenario/ports/README.md

 ![Schema of data movement for the node that accepts and gives back the data set (table).](ports-2.svg)

-Thus, for the node the data movement schema of which is represented on Figure 2, the data undergo the following transformation stages:
+Thus, for the node the data movement schema of which is represented on Figure 2, the data undergoes the following transformation stages:

 1. Change of the data structure in the input port and its transfer for processing.
 1. Node processing by the algorithm.
 In the result of the processing, the new data supplied to the output port is generated.